What is Pityriasis Rosea?

 A well-functioning immune system and healthy skin provide the best defense against complications from pityriasis rosea.
 Supplements can help with this.
 One amino acid in particular — lysine — may have a direct impact on the virus thought to play a role in the infection.

 Zinc, while needed by the body in small amounts, plays a critical role in the function of the immune system.
 This mineral is especially effective for fighting viruses including those in the herpes family which are suspected to cause pityriasis rosea.
 What’s more, zinc is heavily concentrated in the skin and helps heal it when wounded (x).
 As important as zinc is, more is not necessarily better.
 Too much can be toxic.
-Zinc supplements come in many different forms such as zinc citrate, zinc gluconate, and zinc glycinate so it’s important to carefully read labels and not exceed what’s recommended.
+Zinc supplements come in many different forms such as zinc citrate powder, zinc gluconate powder, and zinc glycinate powder so it’s important to carefully read labels and not exceed what’s recommended.

 The Bottom Line